MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-environments.md

 ### Assign, change, or remove a group

-Before you can assign an Microsoft Entra ID group to an environment, the group must be created in your Microsoft Entra ID tenant.
+Before you can assign a Microsoft Entra group to an environment, the group must be created in your Microsoft Entra tenant.
 For more information, see [Create a basic group and add members using Microsoft Entra ID](/azure/active-directory/fundamentals/active-directory-groups-create-azure-portal) in the Azure documentation.

 1. Select **Environments**, then select the environment on which you want to assign, change, or remove the group.
 2. On the **Environment Details** page, the currently assigned group is shown under **Security Group**.